 Bank of Nova Scotia

-The second bank on this list is the Bank of Nova Scotia (BNS) also known as Scotiabank.
-The bank was founded in 1832 and started to pay a continuous dividend the following year in 1833.
-Today, the bank is one the largest banks in the Americas with approximately $1.2 trillion CAD in assets (as of July 31, 2020).
-Scotiabank provides banking products and services in Canada, the United States, Mexico, Peru, Chile, Colombia, the Caribbean and Central America.
-Scotiabank is also one of the Canadian Dividend Aristocrats.
-The trailing twelve months payout is $3.11 per share and the TTM yield is over 6.02%.
-The payout ratio is a reasonable at 46%.
+The second bank on this list is the Bank of Nova Scotia (BNS), also known as Scotiabank.
+The bank was founded in 1832 and started paying a continuous dividend in 1833.
+Today, the bank is one of the largest in the Americas, with approximately CAD 1.4 trillion in assets.
+Scotiabank provides banking products and services in Canada, the United States, Mexico, Peru, Chile, Colombia, the Caribbean, and Central America.
+It is also on the list of Canadian Dividend Aristocrats.
+The annual dividend payout is $3.182 per share on the ADR, and the estimated forward dividend yield is over 6.89%.
+The payout ratio is reasonable at 46%.

 Related Articles About Bank of Nova Scotia on Dividend Power